CyberAgentAILab/CM-VQVAE/CM-VQVAE/CREMA-D/README.md

 - regularization: Add a regularization term to the loss to penalize masks with many '1' values

-- modify_modal: Adds irrelevant features (i.e., skin color) to the given task (emotion classification)
+- modify_modal: In the RML dataset, adds contradictory features (i.e., skin color) to the given task (emotion recognition)

 Compared to the model used for the Digits dataset, the sizes for the model architecture are larger, given the higher complexity of the task (emotion classification) and the dimensionality of the modalities.
 Also, the VAE architecture selection is not implemented, since experiments with the comparatively simpler Digits dataset showed that VAE is less suitable to this scenario than VQVAE.